LendritIbrahimi/RedTrail/README.md

 # RedTrail &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/LendritIbrahimi/RedTrail/blob/main/LICENSE)

-RedTrail is an application that allows the generation of a narrated video from reddit posts.
+RedTrail is an application in development that allows the generation of a narrated video from reddit posts.

 ## Installation